Give a Dog a Bone

 It’s no big secret really, just natural healthy food which our pets have eaten throughout evolution.
 We as humans haven’t domesticated them and made them evolve to eat commercial dog mush nearly long enough to change this process yet!
 Cats and dogs that regularly eat raw meaty bones (this is the best food we can feed them) are not only healthier animals, but they rarely have rotten teeth at any age.

 But what do we do if for one reason or another we can’t or decide not to use raw bones?
 Well there are many less effective but still worthwhile alternatives.
 Number one is Hills’s T/D or “teeth diet”.
 Despite not being much of a believer in commercial diets, Hill’s is one of the better ones and their T/D is probably the most effective teeth cleaning food next to bones.
 The dry kibble doesn’t break up until it has sunk to the gum, hence removing the plaque.
 This diet is especially good for cats.
-We highly recommend it for any older patients having their teeth cleaned under general anaesthesia so as to minimise the chance of needing to do it again.
+We highly recommend it for any older patients having their teeth cleaned under general anaesthesia so as to minimise the chance of needing to do it again, if you still decide against the right raw bones.

 So which bones for dogs?